 If you or members of your household drive regularly or spend long amounts of time in a vehicle, you should be prepared to respond to emergencies while driving.

-In case you get stranded or stuck, keep an emergency supply kit.
+In case you get stranded or stuck, keep an emergency supply kit in your vehicle.
 Think about the things you would want in case you had to spend a night in your car or leave your vehicle and walk somewhere safe.
 Be sure to include these items: